->> Zhang Lab: Advanced Materials and Technology (homepage)
+>> Zhang Lab: Functional Materials & Microsystems (homepage)

-Elastic, Viscoelastic and Thermal Characterization of Polymers
+Elastic, Viscoelastic, and Thermal Characterization of Polymers

 Representative Publications